ilyabo/ilyabo.github.com/src/pages/p/tera-transport/index.md

 preview: ./img/transport-berlin.png
 ---

 Working at <a href="http://www.teralytics.net" target="_blank">Teralytics</a>
 I developed exploratory tools for the analysis of geographic movement of people.

-The following dashboard makes it possible to explore the movement of people on the scales of a city or even a country:
+The following dashboard allows the users to analyse movement of people in a city or a country:

 <div align=center>